rockstor/rockstor-doc/quickstart.rst

    <div class="alert alert-info">
-   If you need further assistance during or post install, you can post a topic on our <a href="http://forum.rockstor.com">Forum</a> or send an e-mail to support@rockstor.com
+   If you need further assistance during or post install, you can post a topic on our <a href="http://forum.rockstor.com">Forum</a> or send an email to support@rockstor.com
    </div>

 1. Boot your machine with the Rockstor CD or USB and the splash screen will